OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-AT&T U-verse with GigaPower customers can adjust their AT&T Internet Preferences selection at any time by calling AT&T Care at 1 (866) 324-4737 \[Call: 1 (866) 324-4737\].
+AT&T U-verse with GigaPower customers can adjust their AT&T Internet Preferences selection at any time by calling AT&T Care at 1 (866) 324-4737.
 To learn more about U-verse with GigaPower with AT&T Internet Preferences, visit att.com/internetpreferences.

 ' + '